CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWorkflowInfo.md

 ```

 ### -Input
-All the given inputs for the workflow.
+The input data provided for the workflow execution.

 Note :- Use Initialize-Intersightobject to create the object of complex type object